mrwordev/omise-challenges-test/README.md

 ### EXERCISE

-Write a GO command-line module that, when given the CSV list, calls the [Omise API][0] to make donations for each row in the file and produce a summary at the end.
+Write a GO command-line module that, when given the CSV list, calls the [Charge API][0] to make donations by creating a charge for each row in the file and produce a summary at the end.

 Example: